fast foods that are okay for kidney disease

 Maintain Balance

-When you eat fast food, try to eat as much fruit and vegetables as you can.
+When you eat at fast-food restaurants, try to eat as much fruit and vegetables as you can.
 Aim for at least 2 servings of fruit and 3 servings of vegetables every day.
 To make sure you do this, choose foods that are different colors.

 Besides, you can also get carbs from —